post featured image

 Targets: The abs, core, hip flexors and inner thighs.
 Also a great balance challenge to improve posture.

-boat pose barre workout
+woman performing boat pose as a core exercise in a barre workout

 How To Do Boat Pose